matchy-at-ethz/matchy-at-ethz.github.io/src/23fs/fg/01_modern_genomics_i.md

 ### Sequencing technologies

-first-generation sequencing needs DNA size-separation on a gel
+First-generation sequencing needs DNA size-separation on a gel

+Improvement: get rid of gel (sequencing by synthesis)

 #### Pyrosequencing